Landmark

 Quick answer

-30–45 minutes at Skopje Aqueduct — photograph the full arcade from the field to the west & walk the base for a sense of scale.
+30–45 minutes at Skopje Aqueduct — Photograph the full arcade from the field to the west & Walk the base for a sense of scale.

 Things to do